This article was updated on Oct. 16, 2017, and originally published on May 25, 2017.

-Search powerhouse Google, now under the holding company named Alphabet (NASDAQ:GOOG) (NASDAQ:GOOGL), is arguably the most powerful company in all of technology.
+Search powerhouse Google, now just one component of the holding company named Alphabet (GOOG -3.29%) (GOOGL -2.75%), is arguably the most powerful company in all of technology.
 A few others are in the running, but having popularized the search engine and scaled it into one of the most effective mediums in online marketing, Google has trounced the benchmark Nasdaq Composite in its time as a public company.

 So what does this mean for Google and Alphabet today?
-With a market capitalization of over $650 billion, Google has grown to become one of the largest publicly traded companies in the world.
-More interesting still, the company remains valued like a growth stock, sporting a 31.6 P/E ration as of writing.
+With a market capitalization nearing $700 billion, the company has grown to become one of the largest publicly traded companies in the world.
+More interesting still, the company remains valued like a growth stock, sporting a 36.5 P/E ratio as of mid-October 2017.

-So let's assume you want to buy shares of Google.
+So let's assume you want to buy shares of Google, which actually means buying shares of Alphabet.
 How do you do it?
-First, make sure you understand the investing basics laid out in the Fool's guides covering how to sign up for an online brokerage account and buy your first stocks.
-Once you have the basics down, your priority shifts to researching Google and understanding why it remains a great stock to own for the long term.
+First, make sure you understand the investing basics laid out in The Motley Fool's guides covering how to sign up for an online brokerage account and buy your first stocks.
+Once you have the basics down, your priority shifts to researching Google/Alphabet and understanding why it remains a great stock to own for the long term.

 Inside Google's business empire

-Alphabet's sales and net income have risen from $968.1 million and $105.6 million, respectively, in 2003 -- the year before of its IPO -- to over $90.2 billion and $19.4 billion last year.
-That translates into 38% and 45% average annual growth rates range per annum for sales and profits respectively.
-And while some of these numbers are already large, Google still enjoys significant future growth opportunities in its core businesses and its many diverse areas of interest.
+Alphabet's sales and net income have risen from $968.1 million and $105.6 million, respectively, in 2003 -- the year before its IPO -- to over $90.2 billion and $19.4 billion in 2016.
+That translates into 38% and 45% average annual growth rates range for sales and profits respectively.
+And while some of these numbers are already large, Alphabet still enjoys significant future growth opportunities in its core businesses and its many diverse areas of interest.

 Why Alphabet stock remains a buy

-It's important to remember that Google remains largely an advertising business, even as it has grown in size and complexity in recent years.
-The company generates the overwhelming amount of its sales from inserting advertisements into its many widely used products.
+It's important to remember that the company formerly known as Google remains largely an advertising business, even as it has grown in size and complexity in recent years.
+Alphabet generates the overwhelming amount of its sales from inserting advertisements into its many widely used products.

-As for its core digital marketing business, the secular tailwind propelling this market seems almost assured to benefit Google and Facebook (NASDAQ:FB) disproportionately.
+As for its core digital marketing business, the secular tailwind propelling this market seems almost assured to benefit Google and Facebook (META -1.19%) disproportionately.
 As just one example, data from research firm eMarketer estimates that global digital ad-spend will increase from $550 billion in 2016 to $724 billion by 2020.

-Beyond this core organic market growth, Facebook and Alphabet are both working to develop innovative solutions to expand internet coverage to the 60% of the world lacking access today.
+Beyond this core organic market growth, Facebook and Alphabet are both working to develop innovative solutions to expand internet coverage to the 60% of the world lacking access.
 Alphabet and Facebook both steep their efforts in social and moral terms, and while their arguments hold merit, the fact is that, as the world's two most dominant Internet companies, both stand to gain immensely by bringing more people online.
-These often-overlooked efforts are arguably the largest growth catalyst for both Facebook and Google.
+These often-overlooked efforts are arguably the largest growth catalyst for both Facebook and Alphabet.

-In addition, Google's founders have decided to aggressively invest in many next-generation technologies in hopes of gaining footholds in industries where technology seems likely to transform in the years to come.
-Its "other bets" segment includes nascent businesses in broadband cable, life sciences, smart-home appliances, driverless cars, efforts to slow human aging, and much more.
+In addition, Google's founders have decided to aggressively invest in many next-generation technologies in hopes of gaining footholds in industries technology seems likely to transform in the years to come.
+Its "other bets" segment includes nascent businesses in broadband cable, life sciences, smart-home appliances, driverless cars (via the Waymo subsidiary), efforts to slow human aging, and much more.

 It isn't clear which of these projects, if any, will materialize into meaningful financial contributors.
-But successfully investing in Google doesn't require that any of these other bets turn into smash successes.
-With so much opportunity in its core business and a visionary leadership team with a bold eye toward the future, there can be little doubt that Google remains one of the best stocks to own in the large-cap tech space.
+But successfully investing in Alphabet doesn't require that any of these other bets turn into smash successes.
+With so much opportunity in its core business and a visionary leadership team with a bold eye toward the future, there can be little doubt that the company once known as Google remains one of the best stocks to own in the large-cap tech space.